PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 348 Motivation and Cognitive Control (4)

 This course examines the neural basis of motivation-cognition interactions and processes that regulate thought, action, and goal-directed behavior.
 Students explore a number of cognitive processes that are enhanced by the presence of motivational incentives (e.g., memory, attention, inhibition, rewards, emotion, decision making).
-Prerequisite: PSYC 100 or PSYC 101 and (NEUR 225 or NEUR 254).
+Prerequisite: (PSYC 100 or PSYC 101) and (NEUR 225 or NEUR 254 or PSYC 225 or PSYC 254).

 PSYC 349 Drugs and Behavior (4)

 An examination of the effects of drugs on the brain and behavior.
 Content focuses on the mechanism by which legal and illicit drugs affect the brain and on how drug-induced brain changes alter behavior.
 In addition, major biological and psychological theories of addiction are examined.
 This class also explores how drugs are used and abused in different societies and cultures, the effects of this use and abuse on psychology and behavior, and how addiction is treated.
-Prerequisite: PSYC 225 or PSYC 254.
+Prerequisite: PSYC 251.

 PSYC 356 Research in Social Psychology (Lab) (4)